Grading

 develop or project that voice.

-5. Has a closing paragraph that is thematically related to the opening.
+5. Has a closing paragraph that is thematically related to the

 6. Transitions are mostly smooth.
 Syntax is pleasingly varied.